dmagda/DevMastersDb/postgres/top_five_postgres_extensions_for_developers.md

 psql YOUR_TEMBO_CONNECTION_STRING -f V1.2__load_movie_dataset_with_embeddings.sql
 ```

-Next, update the application logic to support the vector similarity search over the movies data set:
+Next, update the application logic to support the vector similarity search over the movie data set:

 1. Install the OpenAI module: